lgonzalezrouco/pti/REST_API/README.md

 })
 ```

 Relaunch the server.
-In order to submit a JSON request we will use curl instead of the browser.
+In order to submit a JSON request we will use cURL instead of the browser.
 Open a new terminal and type:

     curl -H "Content-Type: application/json" -d '{"name":"Fatima", "studentId":"234123412f"}' http://localhost:8080/newstudent